 OTHER FUNGAL INFECTIONS ASSOCIATED WITH COVID-19

 Although not diagnosed in India yet, there are other fungal organisms reportedly associated with COVID-19.
 Coccidioidomycosis and COVID-19 coinfection have been reported in Southwest United States, both diseases having common symptoms that include fever, dry cough, dyspnea, myalgia, and headache.
 Infection with COVID-19 might reactivate Coccidioides fungus which remains in the lung in a latent state.
 This has been seen in certain conditions such as pregnancy or immunocompromised states.

 Histoplasmosis and Cryptococcus are seen as opportunistic fungal coinfections in COVID-19 patients with AIDS and immunosuppression.
 Histoplasmosis capsulatum causes Histoplasmosis infection which is a deep fungal infection affecting pulmonary tissue or mucocutaneous areas.
-Mucocutaneous form may produce solitary, painful or painless, ulcerative, erosive lesions on the tongue, palate, and/or buccal mucosa and numerous.
+Mucocutaneous form may produce solitary, painful or painless, ulcerative, erosive lesions on the tongue, palate, and/or buccal mucosa.
 Oral ulcerations are typically characterized by firm rolled borders that mimic a malignant neoplasm.